thexmanxyz/Cookie-Consent-Neo-Gantry/README.md

 ![6](/screenshots/backend_api.png)

-Examples of some of the different Cookie Consent layouts / positions:
+Examples for some of the different Cookie Consent layouts and styles:

 **Frontend (1)** - *[Floating](/screenshots/frontend_1.png)*